DCBIA-OrthoLab/ShapeAXI/README.md

 ```
 It will print something like this : **py39_cu117_pyt201**.
 This is the content of your variable {YOURVERSION}.
-- Finally, you can run this line by adding your editing {YOURVERSION},
+- Finally, exit of ipython and in your terminal you can run this line by adding your editing {YOURVERSION},
 ```bash
 pip install --no-index --no-cache-dir pytorch3d -f https://dl.fbaipublicfiles.com/pytorch3d/packaging/wheels/{YOURVERSION}/download.html
 ```